IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

    into other studies or integrated with other imaging datasets

 Use the `Response to initial enquiry` template to try and find out more.
-The response can be discussed at the Monday IDR meetings to decide whether we want to include the dataset or not.
+The response can be discussed at the weekly IDR meetings to decide whether we want to include the dataset or not.

 4. **Create Redmine issue.** Once a submitter has provided enough information for their dataset to be reviewed create a Redmine issue.
    Use the submitter's name and optionally a brief summary as the title, and copy the submitter's answers into the issue description.